Michaellianeris/NA-algorithms/README.md

-# NSODE-Algorithms
+NA methods
-Some ideas about basic algorithm  in numerical analysis , espesially methods for ordinary differential equations .
+Some ideas about basic algorithms  in numerical analysis .